-Around machinery and equipment must be adequate to ensure that safe working practices are achievable.
+Around machinery and equipment must be adequate to ensure that safe working practices are achievable and training is provided if necessary.

 Heating

 The Provision must ensure that a reasonable temperature (not less than 16 centigrade) can be maintained in every room in which people are employed to work.